gui88Abreu/image_filter_performance/README.md

 ## Description
 The goal of this project is to compare the performance between multithread and multiprocess programs that apply blur filter on images.
-In order to accomplish this task, it was made 2 diferents functions that apply blur on image and it was counted the taken time in each case.
+In order to accomplish this task, it was made 3 diferents functions that apply blur on image and it was counted the taken time in each case.The third case apply filter without parallelism.
 The functions were implemented in a way that they are fair enougth with each other, otherwise this project had no meaning.

 ## Compilation
 In order to compile all files type **make** on command line.
 The command **make clean** remove all generated files.